iWriteGigs

 B The gentle slope above sea level

-E The steep deepest part below sea level
+C The steep deepest part below sea level

-D The gentle slope above sea level
+D The shallowest slope below sea level

 E The steep segment above sea level